spatie/laravel-newsletter/README.md

 ## Installation

-You can install this package via composer using:
+You can install this package via Composer using:

 ```bash
 composer require spatie/laravel-newsletter